 –Julie, adoptive parent and trained parent advocate

 NACAC provides information and resources to prospective adopters and adoptive parents.
 Through our general adoption support and the Adoption Assistance/Subsidy Resource Center, parents can learn about:

 - Where and how to access adoption support services

 - Adoption topics like transracial parenting, the impact of trauma, and much more

 In Minnesota, NACAC operates the Adoptive Foster Kinship Connections (AFKC), the state’s only peer-to-peer support network for adoptive, foster, and kinship families.
 Staff members who are experienced adoptive and foster parents provide information, emotional support, and referrals to community resources.
 We also offer in-person and online support groups for families across the state.
 These services help parents understand and address their children’s challenges, and improve family functioning.

 NACAC is also a partner in AdoptUSKids, a federally funded collaboration to help states, territories, and tribes recruit and retain families for children.
-NACAC’s role in the partnership is to raise awareness about the need for support services for foster, adoptive, and kinship care families, and to support prospective lesbian, gay, bisexual, and transgender prospective foster and adoptive parents.
+NACAC’s role in the partnership is to raise awareness about the need for support services for foster, adoptive, and kinship care families.

 “NACAC saved my life and the boys’ lives.
 They gave support and still do through the most difficult times.
 No one can parent without the help of others.”

 By providing training, individual leadership development, training, and information, NACAC empowers parent and youth leaders to create, develop, and enhance advocacy and support networks.
 We support hundreds of adoptive, foster, and kinship support groups across North America.
 With the support of NACAC’s Community Champions Network (CCN) program, these groups: